 History of the University of Chicago Press

 The University of Chicago Press was one of three original divisions of the University when it was founded in 1890, but in its first year or two the Press functioned only as a printer.
 In 1892 the Press began publishing scholarly books and journals, making it one of the oldest continuously-operating university presses in the United States.
 From its humble beginnings printing faculty syllabi to the multimillion dollar enterprise it is now, the Press has entirely fulfilled the prescient words of the University’s first president William Rainey Harper in 1895: “When ten or twenty years hence the story shall be written of what the University Press has done for the University, men will begin for the first time to realize that its establishment at the period of the University’s beginning was no foolish dream or idle vision.”

 In its second century, the University of Chicago Press is one of the premier American university presses, with three operating divisions—Books, Journals, and Distribution Services.
 The Books Division publishes approximately 250 books a year, has published over 11,000 books since its founding, and has over 5,300 books in print.
-The Journals Division currently publishes 50 journals and annuals.
+The Journals Division currently publishes more than 60 journals and annuals.
 The Distribution Services Division provides warehousing, customer service, and related services to 90+ publishers at the Chicago Distribution Center.
 It is also the home of the digital production initiatives of the Chicago Digital Distribution Center, which provides digital printing services, and the BiblioVault® repository for digital book files.

 The publication of journals began with the very founding of the Press: the first scholarly publication of the Press was the Journal of Political Economy.
 Several of the Press’s journals were the first scholarly publications in their respective fields.
 The American Journal of Sociology, founded in 1895, is the oldest journal devoted to sociology.
 Until the publication of History of Religions in 1961, no journal had devoted itself exclusively to the subject of comparative religious history.
 In addition, the Social Service Review was founded in 1927, just as social work was being established as a profession.